 Upon receipt of a formal written complaint, the board president shall assign an investigator to review the complaint and report findings to the board as a whole.
 Such investigator may be a board member, a school administrator selected by the board, or a board attorney.
 Such investigator shall be informed of the obligation to maintain confidentiality of student records and shall report the findings of fact and recommended corrective action, if any, to the board in executive session.
 Any such investigation must be completed within thirty (30) days of receipt of the formal written complaint by the board clerk and superintendent.
-On or before the 30th day after receipt of the written complaint, the board shall adopt written findings of fact and, if necessary, appropriate corrective action.
-A copy of the written findings of fact and any corrective action adopted by the board shall only be provided to the parents, the school, and the state department of advection and shall he mailed to the parents and the state department within 20 days of the of education and shall be mailed to the parents and the state department within 30 days of the board's receipt of the formal complaint.
+On or before the 30th day after receipt of the virtue complaint, the board shall adopt written findings of fact and, if necessary, appropriate corrective action.
+A copy of the written findings of fact and any corrective action adopted by the board shall only be provided to the parents, the school, and the state department of education and shall be mailed to the parents and the state department within 30 days of the board's receipt of the formal complaint.